AIThings/DrRobot-X80SVP/README.md

 $rosrun drrobot_X80_player drrobot_X80_keyboard_teleop_node

-You should be able to control the robot by W A S D. Be careful to control it with SHIFT because it moves fast and may cause damage to the robot.
+You should be able to control the robot by W A S D. Be careful not to control it with SHIFT because it moves fast and may cause damage to the robot.